Kir0Sploit/Index-number-converter/README.md

 # Index-number-converter
-This python script will convert any give input into a[index number] format.
+This python script will convert any given input into a[index number] format.
 Suitable for obfuscation!